1

 “I can’t even buy a hat.”

-The upper body of the seemingly exhausted boy, with the knitwear vendor’s stall behind him.
+The upper half of the boy, who appeared exhausted with the knitted goods stall behind him.

-The upper body of the seemingly exhausted boy, with the knitwear vendor’s street stall behind him.
+The upper body of the boy, who appeared exhausted with the knitted goods stall behind him.

 The boy began to shed tears.

-But finally regaining his composure, he looked up at the lofty sky and started walking this way once again.
+But finally regaining his composure, he began walking this way once more while looking up at the lofty sky.

 46

-There, a large face spontaneously began to float hazily into view.
+There, a large face began floating vaguely into view of its own accord.

 The face resembled the boy’s father.

-Though filled with affection, it was an expression somehow infinitely sorrowful.
+Though filled with affection, it bore an expression of infinite sorrow.

-However, after a while, this face too vanished somewhere like mist.
+Yet after a moment, this face too vanished like mist somewhere.

 47

-The boy walked along this street with his back turned this way.
+The boy walked along it with his back turned this way.

-This man turned slightly and revealed his masked face.
+This man glanced back slightly to reveal his masked face.

 48

-The exterior of a lattice-door house seen at an angle.
+The exterior of a lattice-doored house viewed diagonally.

 In front of the house, three rickshaws were parked facing backward.

-A bride wearing a traditional hood exited through the lattice door alongside several people and quietly boarded the front rickshaw.
+A bride wearing a tsunokakushi exited through the lattice door with several people and quietly boarded the front rickshaws.

-Once all three rickshaws had loaded their passengers, they departed with the bride leading the way.
+When all three rickshaws had taken passengers, they departed with the bride's leading.

-The people standing before the lattice-door house naturally did not so much as glance at the boy.
+The people who had stood before the lattice-doored house naturally spared no glance for the boy.

 49

-This too transformed into a sandwich man carrying the board front and back.
+This too transformed into a Sandwich Board Man carrying the board front and back.

-Behind him, foot traffic grew heavier than before along the street lined with various shops.
+The rear had more foot traffic than the front—a street lined with various shops.

-The boy happened to pass by and took one of the advertisements the sandwich man was handing out before moving on.
+As he passed by, the boy took one of the advertisements the Sandwich Board Man was distributing before moving on.

 50

-A disabled soldier using crutches walked slowly alone off into the distance.
+A disabled soldier with crutches walked slowly toward the far side.

-The disabled soldier had at some point turned into an ostrich.
+The soldier had at some point transformed into an ostrich.

-At the corner of the alley stood a postbox.
+At the corner of the side street stood a postbox.

 51